xaviershilosaputra/GitGud/README.md

 * **Multiplayer "Race" mode** — Compete with others to solve Git puzzles the fastest.
 * **Custom scenario editor** — Allow educators to create their own narrative arcs and tasks.
-* **Advanced visualization** — More detailed 3D representations of complex rebase operations.
+* **Advanced visualization** — Addition of more detailed 3D representations of complex rebase operations.
-* **IDE integration** — A plugin to bring the GitGud narrative experience directly into VS Code.

 ## License

-MIT License — see LICENSE for the full text.
+MIT License — see [LICENSE](https://github.com/xaviershilosaputra/GitGud/blob/main/LICENSE) for the full text.

 You are free to use, modify, and redistribute this project for any purpose, including commercially.
 Attribution to the original author must be maintained.